HomeServerlessContainersHow to

 • Set your scaling preferences, or leave them at default values.
 The Scaleway platform autoscales the number of available instances of your container to match the incoming load, depending on the settings you define here.

-• Define any environment variables you want to inject into your container.
-For each environment variable, click +Add and enter the key/value pair.
+• Click Advanced options to define any environment variables you want to inject into your container.
+For each environment variable, click +Add variable and enter the key/value pair.

 • Add secrets for your container.
-Secrets are environment variables which are injected into your function, but the values are not retained or displayed by Scaleway after initial validation.
+Secrets are environment variables which are injected into your container, but the values are not retained or displayed by Scaleway after initial validation.

 • Set the desired privacy policy for your container.
 This defines whether container invocation may be done anonymously (public) or only via an authentication mechanism provided by the Scaleway API (private).

-• Click Advanced Options if you wish to set a custom timeout for your function.
+• Set a custom timeout for your container.

 • Verify the estimated cost.